 Basically, when you hang around with a cat, your body produces a chemical called serotonin, which can cause you to feel better about yourself and life in general.

 When you feel better about yourself and your life, you’re less stressed.
 This reduces the levels of your cortisol, a chemical in your body often caused by stress that can lead to hypertension.

 In simple terms, all you need to do is spend some quality time with your cat every day, and you should start to feel stress and tension reduce, and maybe even overall improvement in your health.

-Whether you want to take the time to engage in an extended grooming session with your favorite feline, indulge her with some luxurious petting, or interact with her for a play session, the key thing is you’re getting close with your cat and receiving wellness benefits in return.
+Whether you want to take the time to engage in an extended grooming session with your favorite feline, indulge them with some luxurious petting, or interact with them for a play session, the key thing is you’re getting close with your cat and receiving wellness benefits in return.
 Sounds like a smart deal, right?